Lalasa1234/WaterBody_SemanticSegmentation/README.md

 ## What is this about ⁉️
 **Semantic segmentation of water bodies from satellite imagery**

-This has a practical application in the space industry which researches extensively on planetary water bodies.
+This has a practical application in the space industry, which researches extensively on planetary water bodies.
+The output masks can be used to detect and measure water bodies in extraterrestrial landforms.

 ### Which model architecture is used and why❔